-Located in an Area of Outstanding Natural Beauty on the edge of Exmoor National Park, the centre enables disabled people of all ages, along with their family and friends, to experience exciting and enjoyable outdoor activities.
+Located in an Area of Outstanding Natural Beauty on the edge of Exmoor National Park, the accessible activity centre enables people with disabilities of all ages, along with their family and friends, to experience exciting and enjoyable outdoor activities.

 Location: Exmoor, South West

 Get away from it all at the Cottage in the Dales - a collection of three luxurious self-catering cottages in the tranquil Yorkshire Dales National Park.